Nolan Gerard Funk: Life and career

 Funk played the title role of Conrad Birdie in the revival of the Broadway musical Bye Bye Birdie, with a limited run at Henry Miller's Theatre from September 10, 2009 (previews) through January 24, 2010.
 Even though the show was mostly panned, he was a critical standout – cited as "Excellent" by John Lahr of The New Yorker, and receiving praise from New York Times critic Ben Brantley.

-He had a recurring guest role as hacker Todd, Claudia Donovan's love interest, on season two of the Syfy series Warehouse 13.
 In 2012, Funk appeared opposite Jennifer Lawrence and Elisabeth Shue in House at the End of the Street.

 Funk guest-starred in season four of Glee, playing Hunter Clarington, the new frontman of the Dalton Academy Warblers.

 He then had a season long role in season three of the MTV comedy-drama series Awkward as Collin Jennings.

 Funk starred alongside Lindsay Lohan and James Deen in the 2013 erotic thriller-drama film The Canyons, written by novelist Bret Easton Ellis and directed by Paul Schrader.

 That same year, Funk appeared in the third installment of the Chronicles of Riddick film series, Riddick, playing a devoutly religious mercenary named Luna.
 The film was released on September 6, 2013, and opened at number one.
 In December 2013, Funk was announced as the face of Versace's spring/summer 2014 menswear campaign, photographed by famed photographers Mert Alas & Marcus Piggott.

 Funk was a series regular on the first season of the critically acclaimed Starz series Counterpart starring J. K. Simmons.
 Funk spoke German in the show and played Angel Eyes, a cult-raised German assassin.

 In 2019, Funk was cast as a series regular on the HBO Max series The Flight Attendant opposite Kaley Cuoco.

-In 2021, Funk was nominated for a Screen Actors Guild Award for best comedic ensemble in HBO Max's The Flight Attendant.

-In 2022, Funk was a series regular in Netlfix's "Partner Track" directed by Bridgerton's Julie Anne Robinson.
+In 2022, Funk was a series regular in Netlfix's Partner Track directed by Bridgertons Julie Anne Robinson.
 While the show was not a critical success, Funk was recognized by Variety as one of the best parts of the show.

-In 2023, Funk starred in the ABC pilot of "LA Law" directed by Anthony Hemingway, reuniting with his showrunner from "Arrow" Marc Guggenheim.
-The status of the pilot ream ins in question.
+In 2023, Funk starred in the ABC pilot of LA Law directed by Anthony Hemingway, reuniting with his showrunner from Arrow, Marc Guggenheim.
+The status of the pilot remains in question.